j-pei/CMPT354/index.md

 - Drafts of some chapters in the 4th ed. will be available for interested students.

 # Format and Zoom link
 - Classes and office hours through zoom [CMPT 459 Zoom](https://sfu.zoom.us/j/67922370112?pwd=TnZzY0FzdERseVMyWnNkMFJZbGc3dz09).
+- A combination of recorded lectures and real time classes.
 Students are required to attend the classes.
-Classes will be recorded.
+See the schedule section for details.
 - In-class exams.

 # Course outline